softchoice-corp/DevOpsBootcamp/docs/lab_2.md

 > ![lab_2_workflow_02](images/lab_2_workflow_02.png)

-4. Navigate to **Actions** and you should see your workflow exectuing.
+4. Navigate to **Actions** and you should see your workflow executing.

 > ![lab_2_ workflow_03](images/lab_2_workflow_03.png)

-5. Once the workflow is completed we can open the Azure portal and confirm the virtual machines have been reconfigured to the new size.
+5. Once the workflow is completed we can open the Azure Portal and confirm the virtual machines have been reconfigured to the new size.

 > ![lab_2_workflow_05](images/lab_2_workflow_05.png)